arthist-lmu/artigo/README.md

 # ARTigo

 ## Installation
 At a later point there will be a docker container provided here.

 ## Hosting Requirements

 ### Disk size
-Postgres 1.6 GB after inital upload including all media files
+Postgres 1.6 GB after initial upload including all media files

 ### Memory
 * 900 MB Opensearch Idle
 * 500 MB Django Idle
-* 250 MBPostgres
+* 250 MB Postgres
 * 400 MB other

-----> 4 GB min for production use
+→ 4 GB min for production use

 ## Development setup